-If you want to assign an object to a specific group or book, then you can do so using the Append Unsorted .
-To do so, select an object, open the context menu and click on Append Unsorted.
+If you want to assign an object to a specific group or book, then you can do so using the Append Unsorted oso, select an object, open the context menu, and click on Append Unsorted.
 All objects filed as being unsorted, are then assigned to the group or book.